Color Meanings and Symbolism

 |● Violet||● White||● Yellow|

-Meaning of Your Favorite Colors in Personality
+What Do Your Favorite Colors Mean in Your Personality

 Your favorite color actually shows what kind of a person you are.
 For example, if you love the color green, you are easy-going, loyal, vibrant, and frank, trying to keep everyone around you happy.
 On the other hand, if your favorite color is black, it shows that you are sophisticated, yet a moody person.
 In fact, studying colors and their effects on specific individuals is important in psychology, helping with the treatment of certain mental disorders in modern medical science.